 Wonder Woman: Then and Now

-Beautiful as Aphrodite, Wise as Athena, Strong as Hercules, and Swifter than Mercury… This June a major motion picture staring the character Wonder Woman will be released into theaters.
-I can’t help but wonder…which Wonder Woman will she be?
-Will she be the Amazon Princess Diana from Paradise Island I knew from my youth, or […]
+Beautiful as Aphrodite, Wise as Athena, Strong as Hercules, and Swifter than Mercury… A few years ago a major motion picture staring the character Wonder Woman was released into theaters.
+I couldn’t help but wonder…which Wonder Woman will she be?
+Will she be the Amazon Princess Diana from Paradise Island I knew from my youth, […]

 New England Blizzards: What History Teaches Us.